latitov/go-interview/README.md

     - mutexes
     - contexts
         - types of contexts?
-        - what are the use of tham?
+        - what are the use of them?
         - suppose there are no contexts, how would you implement it yourself?
         - how would you stop net/http server?
     - semaphores vs mutexes